Can I volunteer?

 This depends on how many applications we have.
 We cannot formally offer you a volunteer position until we have received a satisfactory Criminal Record Certificate and two references.

-We like to have a diverse group of volunteers, due to the nature of some of the activities; we prefer to have a mixture of male and female volunteers.
+We like to have a diverse group of volunteers, due to the nature of some of the activities; we prefer to have a mixture of male and female volunteers with the aim of building a strong volunteer team.
 Ultimately, we recruit volunteers in a similar way to any other job.

 We recommend that all volunteers bring a laptop.
 We have some computers that volunteers can use, however volunteers normally find it easier using their own, which can then also be used in the classrooms.